Male hand starts fire with a fire steel, fire striker

 Most Ferro rods come with a striker, but if yours does not, don’t panic.
 The most efficient striker would be a short (or broken) piece of hacksaw blade.
 In a pinch, even the back of a boxcutter blade will suffice just be super careful with it.
 If you use a Leatherman, the spine of the saw will work.
 You can even use a high-quality knife as long as it has a 90-degree spine.
 Never use the knife’s blade, as it will cause damage – unless it’s an emergency.

 If you look at my Backpack Gear Load Out post you’ll notice the Morkaniv Garberg Carbon knife is my go-to for the bush.
-This knife has a 90-degree spine and is made from carbon steel.
+This fixed blade knife has a 90-degree spine and is made from carbon steel.
 You now have one hell of a striker that’s harder to lose in the bush!

 Further Reading: Morakniv Garberg Carbon: What Makes Bushcraft Knives So Special?